03leg/KickOffBot.com/README.md

 ## Designed bots

-🚀📚 Engage in a fun and educational journey through history with 🤖 [Country_History_Quiz_KickoffBot](https://t.me/Country_History_Quiz_KickoffBot)!
+🚀📚 Engage in a fun and educational journey through history with 🤖 <a href="https://t.me/Country_History_Quiz_KickoffBot" target="_blank">Country_History_Quiz_KickoffBot</a>!
 Test your knowledge of Italian, Greek and USA history with interactive quizzes.
-Receive instant feedback on your answers and learn fascinating facts along the way. 🤖[Country_History_Quiz_KickoffBot](https://t.me/Country_History_Quiz_KickoffBot) allows you to challenge yourself, track your progress, and even compete with friends.
+Receive instant feedback on your answers and learn fascinating facts along the way. 🤖<a href="https://t.me/Country_History_Quiz_KickoffBot" target="_blank">Country_History_Quiz_KickoffBot</a> allows you to challenge yourself, track your progress, and even compete with friends.

 ## Plans